Thursday, 5 February 2026

 171. Nuts in May VHS

-Rules dictate everything for Keith.
-Who in a state of gammon faced abandonment hurls in anger the would be firewood, a tree branch, in Finger's direction.
-The aftermath of which sees Keith and Candice Marie leaving the camp-site.
-Again, righteous anger without resolution is very Reform.
+Rules dictate everything for Keith, who in a state of gammon faced abandonment hurls in anger the would be firewood, a tree branch, in Finger's direction, after which Keith and Candice Marie pack up and leave the campsite.
+Again, righteous anger without resolution is very reform.

-Doubly ironic is the fact that timeless characters like Keith and Candice Marie, no matter how unwittingly Reformy they behave, would never vote for such an unruly party.
+Doubly ironic is the fact that characters like Keith and Candice Marie, no matter how unwittingly reformy they behave, would never vote for such an unruly party.
 Finger and Honky probably would.